onurmert0/ClothClassification/README.md

 [1] Cushen, G. A., & Nixon, M. S. (2012, July).
 Real-time semantic clothing segmentation.
 In International Symposium on Visual Computing (pp. 272-281).
 Berlin, Heidelberg: Springer Berlin Heidelberg.

-Week 3: Looking for method and trying some basic codes.
+Week 3: Looking for method and resized the images, normalization and augmentation.